The Moon’s Mysterious Reach: Everything It Touches, from Tides to Werewolves

 Eclipses are the moon at its most mysterious, when it steps into the Earth’s shadow and turns blood red.

-Some Indigenous American tribes saw it as a time for quiet reflection, when the natural order paused
+To ancient cultures, eclipses were omens: the Maya believed they foretold disasters, the Chinese thought a dragon was swallowing the moon, and some Indigenous American tribes saw it as a time for quiet reflection, when the natural order paused.

-Now we enter legend.
+Now we enter legend, because why not?

 The myth of the werewolf (a person who transforms under the full moon) dates back to Ancient Greece.
 Lycaon, cursed by the gods, was turned into a wolf for serving human flesh.
 In medieval Europe, stories of men transforming into beasts circulated widely, especially during periods of full moonlight and plague.